UK Stocks-Factors to watch on June 29

-Britain's FTSE 100 index .FTSE is seen opening 28 points lower at 6,131 on Monday, according to financial bookmakers.
+June 29 (Reuters) - Britain's FTSE 100 index .FTSE is seen opening 28 points lower at 6,131 on Monday, according to financial bookmakers, with futures FFIc1 down 0.68% ahead of cash markets open.

-* BHP: BHP Group BHP.AX, BHPB.L has completed its first blockchain trade in iron ore with China Baoshan Iron & Steel Co Ltd 600019.SS.
+* LOOKERS: Car dealership network Lookers LOOK.L said a draft report by the company's auditor had identified 19 million pounds ($23.5 million) of non-cash adjustments necessary to correct overstatements in profitability over several years.

-* RIO: Rio Tinto RIO.AX, RIO.L said Mongolia would build a coal-fired plant that would supply power to its giant Oyu Tolgoi copper mine in the country, with construction set to start by this time next year.
+* HUNTING: Oil industry manufacturer and services provider Hunting Plc HTG.L said it has cut 25% of its workforce.

 * OIL: Oil prices slid for a second straight session as coronavirus cases rose in the United States and other places.